-Thirdly, if the infrastructure and water supply were improved then the community members would Be able to improve their food drop harvest and accessibility to market this produce.
-In the long run this would reduce their incidence of poverty.
-Fourthly, on participation by NGO's to the community, this would enable the N GO's to understand to community's problems.
+If the infrastructure and water supply were improved then the community members would be able to improve their food drop harvest and accessibility to market this produce. would reduce their incidence poverty.
+In the long run this Fourthly, on participation by NGO's to the community, this would enable the N GO's to understand to community's problems.
 The NGO's are believed to provide or assist the community with money or funds which would enable them to initiate income generating projects which would reduce poverty.